 As a woman, I'm borderline numb to this entitled behaviour, but it wasn't until I was a parent did I realize that children also go through this.
 It wasn't exclusive to strangers either, family and friends would unintentionally demand the kids' attention, time, physical affection, and even try to dictate what they could wear or say.
 I started to think about the impact it has on them and even the impact it had on me when I was younger.
 I was essentially taught that what I wanted or who I was didn't matter.
 It only mattered what everyone else wanted from me and I wasn't allowed to say no to them.
 Consent is very much entwined in this conversation.
 I hate to break it to you, but by taking away your kids' agency you're putting them on a very scary path.
 Advocate for them and better yet, teach them how to advocate for themselves.

-I had mentioned in my first blog post that my daughter was pulled out of school when she was being bullied.
-It's important to note that I had asked her permission to write about that because again, autonomy (I'm not messing around).
-What had happened was that kids would pick on her for the crazy colors of hair she chose or the hobbies they deemed too strange for a girl, even the staff would join in on the ridicule.
-After spending the time she was homeschooled reassuring her that she's a boss, I was still scared when she started her new school.
+I had mentioned in my first blog post that my eldest was pulled out of school when they were being bullied.
+It's important to note that I had asked their permission to write about that because again, autonomy (I'm not messing around).
+What had happened was that kids would pick on then for the crazy colors of hair they chose or the hobbies they deemed too strange, even the staff would join in on the ridicule.
+After spending the time they were homeschooled reassuring then that they’re a boss, I was still scared when they started their new school.
 Weeks passed and I got a call from the counselor's office.
 The guidance counselor told me there was a physical altercation.
-Boys had stolen a ball from her and she had spoken up and was hit by one of them in the stomach.
-She told me that Naomi yelled for her friend to get an adult while she stood there facing them down.
-The counselor had asked Naomi why she had done that and she replied, "This happened before and I'm not letting them get away with it.
+Boys had stolen a ball from them and they had spoken up and was hit by one of them in the stomach.
+She told me that Riot yelled for their friend to get an adult while they stood there facing them down.
+The counselor had asked Riot why they had done that and they replied, "This happened before and I'm not letting them get away with it.
 I am not a princess that needs to be saved.".
 Listen, I don't get every thing right as a parent, but you better believe that moment went down in the books for me.
-She knows who she is and may God have mercy on your soul if you try to take that from her.
+They know who they are and may God have mercy on your soul if you try to take that from them.

 This feels like a good time to bring up that HOLY BANANAS, literally everything surrounding a child is telling them how they should be.
 From the moment their parents opens a cute, wrapped box and pink or blue balloons pop out and even continuing throughout adulthood, they are told to be soft and magical or tough and smart.
 My kids and I are super into fashion (who would've guessed, right?) and you better believe we noticed what the mainstream retailers tell children.
 They've even gendered animals, y'all.
 Just try to find a kitten on a shirt in the boys' section, I'll wait.
 We get asked constantly when we will start offering "boys' clothes" which makes my eye twitch every time.
 I understand the question and I try to reach into my empathy bag to realize, okay, there are people who still see clothes as one way or another and want a traditionally masculine thing for their child.
 It still bugs me though.
 Especially as a mom with a son that is just as comfortable in basketball shorts as a sundress, I wonder what people like that will say to him and if they will try to force his beautiful gelatinous self into a jello mold that doesn't fit him.